 - If you hire a contractor, you sign a completion certificate after the work is done.
 The lender then pays the contractor the money you borrowed.

 Here are some risks associated with an FHA Title 1 loan for a single-family home:

 A major bonus of a Title 1 loan is that no equity or security is required as collateral for a loan of $7,500 or less.
 If you don’t make loan payments on time, your lender won’t be able to foreclose on your home.

 Under a home equity loan, a lender could foreclose if you don’t make payments on time.

-A home equity loan can also be difficult to get on manufactured homes such as mobile homes, that are on leased land.
-A Title 1 loan allows small home improvements on mobile homes.
+A home equity loan can also be challenging to get on manufactured homes such as mobile homes, that are on leased land.
+A Title 1 loan allows small home improvements to mobile homes.

 A Title 1 loan for more than $7,500 requires securing your home as the collateral.
 That means your lender can foreclose on it if you don’t make monthly payments.